furcoite-nirual/Server-ClientPython3Socket/README.md

 First open the Server.py file to create a Server, then open the server_client.py file to connect with the Server.
 Now you can type as a Client send the message with ENTER and you can respond with the server.

-Notice : You can only send a message until the other one responds.
+Notice : You can only send a message until the other one already respond to the message.

 Dies ist meine erste Repository.